wronb-david/practice-projects/README.md

 * Observable collections don't like being updated from another thread (at least prior to .net 4.5) (Tried to use a callback to pipe the output of youtube-dl into the collection)

+## XUnitTesting

+This project acts as a "playground" to experiment with the different features of the XUnit testing library.
+Also includes some design patterns.